department-of-veterans-affairs/va-mobile-library/packages/components/README.md

-# VA Design System Mobile Component Library
+# VA Mobile Design System - Components Package

 The Components package is the core of the VA Mobile Design System containing the components themselves.